bwsw/cloudstack-ui/docs/source/CS-UI_Guide.rst

 2. Attach a volume - Allows attaching a data disk to the VM.

-Attach more data discs to the VM.
+Attach more data disks to the VM.
 Click "Select" to select a data disk.
 Select a disk in the drop-down list and click "Select".
 The chosen data disk will appear for the virtual machine with the "Attach" button.
 Click "Attach" to attach the selected disk to the virtual machine.

 .. figure:: _static/VMs_AttachVolume_Attach.png